alizehkhan/alizehkhan/README.md

 ---

-❤️ Choose the least powerful language suitable for the job.
+❤️ First intuitive, then discoverable, and last standardized.

-🧡 Simple & accessible design > fancy design.
+🧡 Choose the least powerful language suitable for the job.

-💛 Use case coverage > code coverage.
+💛 Simple & accessible design > fancy design.

 💚 No abstraction > wrong abstraction.

-💙 Intuitive first then discoverable.
+💙 Use case coverage > code coverage.